ucd-library/aggie-experts/doc/harvest-process.md

 `harvest/experts-client/bin/experts cdl quinn,jrmerz`

 ... would harvest just the two specified researchers.
-The script supports other parameters and options which documented in the source code.
+The script supports other parameters and options which are documented in the source code.

 The steps for each user are: